Next Public Star Party

 Next Member Meeting

-Wednesday, February 19 at 7:00 pm CST is VIRTUAL ONLY because of the snow!!
-Our member meetings are open to everyone.
+Wednesday, March 19 at 7:00 pm CST at Dyer Observatory Our member meetings are open to everyone.

-We will stream on our YouTube channel, http://www.youtube.com/@bsasnashville_astro
+We usually also stream on our YouTube channel, http://www.youtube.com/@bsasnashville_astro

 *Not a Public Star Party* Total Lunar Eclipse